-August 1: The NRT admits its second cohort of students: Julie Fowler, Jessica Johnson, Brittany Kirsch and Lyndsie Wszola.
-Soon, graduate students Alison Ludwig, Manas Khan and Taylor Smith begin collaborations with the group.
+August 1: The NRT admitted its second cohort of students: Julie Fowler, Jessica Johnson, Brittany Kirsch and Lyndsie Wszola.
+Soon, graduate students Alison Ludwig, Manas Khan and Taylor Smith began collaborations with the group.

 July 31-August 1: The NRT professors, students, and program coordinator attended the INFEWS Workshop in Missoula, Montana.

 June 14-18: Master's student Christopher Fill attended an Acoustic Techniques and Analysis course in Gainesville, Virginia, for his bat detection research.